seanyap/seanyap/README.md

 <br>

 ### I'm Sean Yap and I ...
   * :mortar_board:  Study Computer Science at Brooklyn College
-  * :yum: Learn about Web Technologies and Problem Solving skills
+  * :yum:  Enjoy learning about web technologies and extracting insights from data
-  * 🚀 Am currently building a covid-19 tracker app using Javascript and React
+  * 🚀  Eager to grow and improve my developing and problem solving skills
-  * 💬 Speak English, Mandarin, and Cantonese
+  * 📚  Am reading *"Think Like a Programmer"* by V. Anton Spraul

 ### Languages familiar and worked with